Orbital equivalence classes of finite coverings of geodesic flows: Introduction

 \section{Introduction}

-Let $\Sigma$ be a closed orientable surface of genus $g>1$, equipped with a negatively curved riemannian metric, and let $T^1\Sigma$ be the unit tangent bundle.
+Let $\Sigma$ be a closed connected orientable surface of genus $g>1$, equipped with a negatively curved Riemannian metric, and let $T^1\Sigma$ be the unit tangent bundle.
 The geodesic flow $\Phi_0^t$ on $T^1\Sigma$ is a typical {\em Anosov flow} (see Section \ref{sub:geodesic} for a definition of the geodesic flow, and Definition \ref{def:anosov} for a definition of Anosov flows).

 E. Ghys, in \cite{Gh}, proved that, up to finite covers, geodesic flows are essentially the only possible Anosov flows on circle bundles over a closed surface.
-More precisely, if $\Phi^t$ is an Anosov flow on a closed manifold $M$ admitting a circle fibration over the closed surface $\Sigma$, then there is a finite covering $q: M \to T^1(\Sigma)$ such that $\Phi^t$ is a reparametrization of the lifting in $M$ by $q$ of the geodesic flow on $T^1\Sigma$ (see Theorem \ref{ghys}).
+More precisely, if $\Phi^t$ is an Anosov flow on a closed manifold $M$ admitting a circle fibration over the closed surface $\Sigma$, then there is a finite covering $q: M \to T^1\Sigma$ such that $\Phi^t$ is a reparametrization of the lifting in $M$ by $q$ of the geodesic flow on $T^1\Sigma$ (see Theorem \ref{ghys}).

-Observe that the finite covering $q$ is {\em along the fibers} (see Section \ref{sub:along}).
-It implies that if $M$ is homeomorphic the unit tangent bundle $T^1M$ itself, then $q$ is a homeomorphism, and that, in this case, $\Phi^t$ is merely orbitally equivalent to the geodesic flow itself (see Definition \ref{def:orbital}).
+Observe that the finite covering $q$ is {\em along the fibers} (see Section \ref{sub:along}) $-$ roughly this means that both fibrations have the same base space $\Sigma$.
+This implies that if $M$ is homeomorphic the unit tangent bundle $T^1\Sigma$ itself, then $q$ is a homeomorphism, and that, in this case, $\Phi^t$ is merely orbitally equivalent to the geodesic flow itself (see Definition \ref{def:orbital}).

 This is not true in the general case.
 More precisely: let $M$ be a closed $3$-manifold admitting a circle fibration over $\Sigma$.
-Ghys's Theorem implies that in order to support some Anosov flow, $M$ must be a finite cover of $T^1\Sigma$.
-The index $n$ of this finite cover is a topological invariant of $M$: any other finite covering $q: M \to T^1\Sigma$ has index $n$ (see beginning of Section \ref{sub:along}).
-There are infinitely many such finite coverings, providing different Anosov flows on $M$.
-Hence a natural question is to wonder if different finite coverings can provide different orbital equivalence classes of Anosov flows?
+Ghys' Theorem implies that in order to support some Anosov flow, $M$ must be a finite cover of $T^1\Sigma$.
+The degree $n$ of this finite cover is a topological invariant of $M$: any other finite covering $q: M \to T^1\Sigma$ has degree $n$ (see beginning of Section \ref{sub:along}).
+For a fixed interger $n$, there are infinitely many such finite coverings, providing different Anosov flows on $M$.
+Hence a natural question is to ask if different finite coverings can provide different orbital equivalence classes of Anosov flows?
 The answer is given by Theorem \ref{th:maincircle}, that we restate here:

-{\bf Main Theorem :} {\em Let $q_0: M \to T^1(\Sigma)$ be a finite covering of index $n$ along the fibers.
+{\bf Main Theorem :} {\em Let $q_0: M \to T^1(\Sigma)$ be a finite covering of degree $n$ along the fibers.
 Then, if $n$ is odd, there is only one Anosov flow on $M$ up to orbital equivalence.
-If $n$ is even, there are two orbital equivalence classes of Anosov flows.}
+If $n$ is even, there are exactly two orbital equivalence classes of Anosov flows.}